-17.06 Committee with power may summon witnesses
+17.06 Committees may summon witnesses

-- (1) A Select Committee may summon witnesses by its own order, signed by the Chair or Secretary of the Committee. - (2) If any witness does not attend pursuant to the order of a committee his or her absence will be reported, and the Council may order him or her to attend the Council.
+- (1) A Council committee may summon witnesses by its own order, signed by the Chair or Secretary of the committee. - (2) If any witness does not attend pursuant to the order of a committee his or her absence will be reported, and the Council may order him or her to attend the Council.
 Such order may be discharged if the witness attends the committee before the time appointed for his or her attending the Council.